-- Always be publicly open when working with children or young people .
-Avoid situations where you are alone with children or young people and completely unobserved. - Individual members of staff/volunteers should avoid spending excessive amounts of time with children or young people away from others. - On occasions it may be necessary for performance staff to work with athletes on a one to one basis.
-Where this occurs, parental consent should be given in advance and sessions should be held in a public environment and in view of others (for example a hall in a public leisure centre).
+- Always be publicly open when working with adults..
+Avoid situations where you are alone with a person and completely unobserved. - Individual members of staff/volunteers should avoid spending excessive amounts of time with individuals, away from others. - On occasions it may be necessary for performance staff to work with athletes on a one to one basis.
+Where this occurs, consent should be given in advance and sessions should be held in a public environment and in view of others (for example a hall in a public leisure centre).